Noticeable by absence at the tree fest

 Angel with loggerheads shield

 Here’s a real puzzle.
-This image appears on the internet now and again, and is described ‘Painting at St Julian’s Church Shrewsbury, 1643’ – but that's all the information there is, and the actual painting itself can’t be traced or located.
+This image appears on the internet now and again, and is described ‘Painting at St Julian’s Church Shrewsbury, 1643’.
+The image comes from a small hand-painted paper now in store at the Shrewsbury Town Archives, but there is no information as to exactly what old artefact this is a painting of..

 Angel with loggerheads shield